gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 Most of what went wrong during this process could conceivably be called "user error" though the fact that I have 5 years of OCaml programming behind me and still hit some pretty major footguns with Opam maybe suggests some aspects of its UX could be improved.
-Still some things were actually broken in this
+Still some things were actually broken:
-process:
  - `conf-ao` is hardcoded to run `pkg-config` despite the executable being named `pkgconf` in some cases, and has no depext for Msys2.
-The workaround was to pin `conf-ao` and fix the problem in a local copy of the package.
+The workaround was to pin `conf-ao` and fix its problems in a local copy of the package.
  - Opam couldn't find the `rsync` executable in the Msys2 environment despite being configured to use an Msys2 environment where `rsync` was installed.
 The workaround was to manually add `C:\msys64\usr\bin` to PATH.
  - `topkg` failed to build.
-The workaround was to only use the non-interactive components of my project, as `topkg` is only necessary to compile the SDL bindings which are only needed for interactive synthesizer demos.
+The workaround was to only use the non-interactive components of my project, as `topkg` is only necessary to compile the SDL bindings which are only needed for interactive synthesizer features.

 The parts of Opam's UX that I evidently still struggle with relate to working with local packages and pins.
-Looking back at the "user errors" in this post, a couple of times I tried to pin an opam file a couple of times which led to bizarre errors ( `Unknown archive type: C:\Users\s\AppData\Local\Temp\opam-4184-d29c4e\conf-ao.opam`) and unexpected results (recursively copying my home directory inside itself until I told it to stop).
+Looking back at the "user errors" in this post, a couple of times I tried to pin an opam file led to bizarre errors (
+`Unknown archive type: C:\Users\s\AppData\Local\Temp\opam-4184-d29c4e\conf-ao.opam`) and unexpected results (recursively copying my home directory inside itself until I told it to stop).
 Opam pins are associated with package sources in the form of a directory, git repo, or archive file - not with opam files themselves.
 What's confusing when working with packages like `conf-ao` is that these packages _don't have sources_.
-They are "meta" packages that just exist to collect some dependencies on other Opam packages or external dependencies, but they have no source code or other files to fetch during installation.
+They are metapackages that just exist to collect some dependencies on other Opam packages or external dependencies, but they have no source code or other files to fetch during installation.
 I've learnt that the correct thing to do is put the opam file I want to pin inside a